nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

   conditions will be printed.
 - Information will be presented in a table format to help improve clarity for users.

-The sequence diagram for the implementation of delete is as shown below:
+The sequence diagram for the implementation of filter is as shown below:

 ![FilterCommand.png](\images\DeveloperGuide\FilterCommand.png)